How to Use a Katana Safely and Properly

 - Again, consult a lawyer before doing this.

-- Don't, under any conditions, by a real weapon if you don't understand how to take care of training firearms responsibly.
+- Don’t, under any conditions, buy a real weapon if you don’t understand how to take care of training firearms responsibly.

 - Only use weapons following your mastery.

-- Don't learn in your own.
-1 error when studying can generate a snowball effect on your learning, which makes the usage of your artwork possibly detrimental for you.
+- Don’t learn on your own.
+One error when studying can generate a snowball effect on your learning, which makes the usage of your artwork possibly detrimental to you.

-- It's inadvisable to execute some martial art if you're influenced with an inhibiting or incapacitating material, disease, illness, or handicap.
+- It’s inadvisable to execute some martial art if an inhibiting or incapacitating material, disease, illness, or handicap influences you.

 - Don't try to fix a sword unless it's of excellent value for you.

-- Cannot purchase a weapon unless you've managed it in person and understand it's acceptable for you.
+- You cannot purchase a weapon unless you’ve managed it in person and understand it’s acceptable for you.

 - Don't learn a skill for revenge or to execute violent crimes.